Home / Airblog

 This course is designed to provide a comprehensive understanding of kitchen extracts, covering everything from their essential components to how they contribute to a safe and comfortable working environment.

 Participants will gain insight into common nuisances associated with kitchen extracts and local regulations and requirements.
-The course delves into industry guidance and standards such as EMAQ+ and DW/172, offering a robust framework for understanding and managing these systems.
+The course delves into industry guidance and standards such as DW/172, offering a robust framework for understanding and managing these systems.
 One of the key features of the course is a detailed guide on conducting an odour risk assessment for kitchens, which is crucial for ensuring compliance with regulations and maintaining a pleasant environment.

 The course is suitable for a wide range of professionals, including ventilation distributors, HVAC consultants and designers, engineers, and local authority environmental health or enforcement officers.
 Whether you are responsible for a small café or a large restaurant, this session will equip you with the knowledge and tools to effectively control odours and meet regulatory requirements.